 The first evidence of Gaelic games in Europe dates back to a hurling match in 1774 in Belgium, various games were played across the continent after that with their frequency increasing in the late 20th century.
 While sporadic attempts were made to form clubs and organise competitions, the first five clubs were only organised into an official ‘Europe County Board’ (GAA terminology) at a meeting in 1999 organised by the the President of the GAA, Joe McDonagh.

-Since then, rapid growth has resulted in almost 90 clubs emerging.
+Since then, rapid growth has resulted in more than 90 clubs emerging.
 Clubs are spread across 20 countries from Oulu near the Arctic Circle in Finland to Gibraltar beside the Mediterranean and from the tiny Channel Islands to big cities such as Moscow in Russia.
-Currently over 4,000 adult players play camogie, hurling, men’s & ladies football, handball and rounders competitions in Europe (excluding Ireland and UK).
+Currently over 5,000 adult players play camogie, hurling, men’s & ladies football, handball and rounders competitions in Europe (excluding Ireland and UK).

 The European County Board (ECB) changed its name to Gaelic Games Europe at the Annual Convention in Leuven (Belgium) in November 2016.